epfl-ada/ada-2024-project-adaventurers2024/README.md

 ## Abstract

-In this project, we aim to explore the underlying reasons for a movie's failure by examining several key factors, including ratings, number of reviews, revenue, and the influence of demographics.
-We will investigate how actor diversity, director-actor collaborations, and narrative structures affect a movie's performance across different countries and languages.
-In particular, we analyze the role of character tropes and thematic content, assessing their impact on both critical acclaim and box office success.
-By exploring how combinations of common tropes resonate with audiences, and observing trends in thematic content over time, we aim to uncover patterns that contribute to or detract from movie success.
+In this project, we aim to explore the reasons for a movie's failure by analyzing over 42,000 films, looking at everything from box office numbers to plot patterns.
+Using data from Wikipedia summaries, IMDb, and TV Tropes, we're investigating what really makes a movie stumble - whether it's poor timing, problematic storytelling, or casting choices.
+We're particularly interested in how factors like cast diversity, director's track records, and genre selections influence a film's success or failure.
+By analyzing numbers on movie budgets, audience ratings, and overused plot devices, we aim to uncover patterns that are problematic for films.

 ## Research Questions